The plan

 The new Hove Beach Park will have activity and relaxation spaces, with opportunities for both sport and leisure, including new gardens as oasis areas.

-A route will be created through the park, featuring pathways and ramps to enhance accessibility for all.
+A route has been created through the park, featuring pathways and ramps to enhance accessibility for all.

-The park was designed with a target to deliver a 20% Biodiversity Net Gain compared to the existing site.
+The park has been designed with a target to deliver a 20% Biodiversity Net Gain compared to the former site.

 Improving sports and leisure facilities

-A new outdoor sports hub next to the bowling greens will include new public toilets, changing rooms and a café.
-It will be the new home for Hove & Kingsway Bowls Club.
-There will also be a clubhouse which will make it easier for players and spectators to get to the bowling greens.
+A new outdoor sports hub next to the bowling greens includes new public toilets, changing rooms and a café.
+It is now the new home for Hove & Kingsway Bowls Club.
+The new clubhouse now leads directly out onto the bowling greens which make it easier for players and spectators to view and connect with the greens.

-We’ll refurbish the public toilets at the Big Beach Café, and the green space will be improved to create a family area.
+We have refurbished the public toilets at Hove Lagoon, and the green space has been improved to create a family area.

-We’ll keep the existing areas for tennis, bowls and croquet and add areas for padel tennis.
-Plans also include wheeled sports areas including a skateboard plaza, a pump track for biking, and a rollerblading and skating area which all opened in September 2024.
+The tennis, bowls and croquet facilities have been retained or upgraded and padel courts added.
+The wheeled sports areas, including a skateboard plaza, a pump track for biking, and a rollerblading and skating area, opened in September 2024.

-We’ll make significant accessibility improvements for people with mobility issues.
-We’ll add inclined ramps and new stairs throughout the park, offering a choice of routes for everyone.
+The designs for the new park included significant accessibility improvements for people with mobility issues.
+We have added inclined ramps and new stairs throughout the park, offering a choice of routes for everyone.

-The new public toilets in the Outdoor Sports Hub will include accessible toilets and a Changing Places facility.
-Additional accessible toilet facilities are proposed at Hove Lagoon and the Tennis Pavilion.
+The new public toilets in the Outdoor Sports Hub include accessible toilets and additional accessible toilet facilities have also been provided at Hove Lagoon and the Tennis Pavilion.

 The landscape has been designed to increase the biodiversity of the site to support climate change mitigation and achieve the target of 20% biodiversity net gain across the whole area.

-The planting will relate to the challenging coastal environment.
-It will include developing the tree, shrub and field layers with resilient planting to create more shelter, extend the season for nectar sources and improve foraging for wildlife.
+The planting was chosen to relate to the challenging coastal environment.
+It included developing the tree, shrub and field layers with resilient planting to create more shelter, extend the season for nectar sources and improve foraging for wildlife.

 Responding to the coastal shingle habitat species, rich grassed areas and flower-rich perennial gardens will create improved green spaces with a more varied landscape.
 These areas will create significant new foraging, nesting, shelter and habitat areas, encouraging biodiversity.

-The designs also include a substantial number of new native trees such as Hawthorn, Blackthorn, Sea Buckthorn, Holly and Purple Willow, as well as resilient species like Austrian pine.
+The designs also included a substantial number of new native trees such as Hawthorn, Blackthorn, Sea Buckthorn, Holly and Purple Willow, as well as resilient species like Austrian pine.

-View the latest drone video footage of how work had progressed in January 2025.
+View the latest drone video footage of how work has progressed.